GatoGraphQL/ExtensionStarter/README.md

 (and the JSON response, in the same folder).

+### Load the container services

+To add elements to the GraphQL schema (field resolvers, mutation resolvers, input object resolvers, etc), the corresponding entries on the service container configuration file must be uncommented:

+`layers/GatoGraphQLForWP/packages/{extension-slug}-schema/config/schema-services.yaml`

 ### Stubs for your integration plugin

 If integrating with another WordPress plugin, you will need to complete the file with stubs for that plugin (to avoid errors with PHPStan/Rector), under: